JohannesDeSmedt/iBCM/README.md

 The results are stored in a csv file.

 There is also a quick and dirty Python implementation available.
 Results are the same, but you have to dig in to extra the features and use them towards classification/other purposes.
+It is also not optimised for performance.
 Is compatible with the SPMF format.